Day 1: Australia – – Toronto

 The group follows the Trans-Canada Highway towards Vernon.
 There are plenty of stops and sights along the way, including the dazzling Lake Louise, Yoho National Park, Glacier National Park and Mount Revelstoke National Park.
 Other pitstops are Emerald Lake, Natural Bridge, Spiral Train Tunnels and Rogers pass.
 The evening is at leisure upon arrival in Vernon.

-Day 16: Vernon – Okanagan Region – Princeton (B)
+Day 16: Vernon – Okanagan Region – Penticton (B)

 Today is the final day on the road and the tour begins its return journey to Vancouver.
 There is a visit to the town of Hope and the nearby Othello Tunnels, a network of historic train tunnels and bridges that pass through solid granite walls and over the Coquihalla River.
 The evening is yours as leisure time upon arrival in Richmond, a part of the wider Vancouver area.